Wiz-2/QuizAI/README.md

 1. extract_text_from_pdf(pdf_file)
 Description: Extracts text from an uploaded PDF file using PyMuPDF and preprocesses it.

+## Parameters:
-*Parameters: pdf_file (FileStorage): The uploaded PDF file.
+pdf_file (FileStorage): The uploaded PDF file.

-*Returns:
+## Returns:
 str: The extracted and preprocessed text from the PDF.
 Returns an empty string if extraction fails.

 2. preprocess_text(text, max_tokens=20000)
 Description: Preprocesses the input text by removing asterisks, cleaning whitespace, tokenizing, truncating to a maximum token limit, and decoding back to text.

-*Parameters:
+## Parameters:
-text (str): The raw input text to preprocess. max_tokens (int, optional): The maximum number of tokens allowed in the output.
+* text (str): The raw input text to preprocess.
+* max_tokens (int, optional): The maximum number of tokens allowed in the output.
 Defaults to 20000.

-*Returns:
+## Returns:
-str: The preprocessed text.
+* str: The preprocessed text.

 3. generate_summary(company_name, transcript_text, prompt_suffix="Provide the summaries for each category in the form of paragraphs")
 Description:Generates a summarized structure from the provided transcript text using a Generative AI model.

-* Parameters:
+## Parameters:
-company_name (str): Name of the company. transcript_text (str): Transcript text to summarize. prompt_suffix (str, optional): Additional instructions for the AI model.
+* company_name (str): Name of the company.
+* transcript_text (str): Transcript text to summarize.
+* prompt_suffix (str, optional): Additional instructions for the AI model.
 Defaults to "Provide the summaries for each category in the form of paragraphs".

-* Returns:
+## Returns:
-dict: A dictionary containing the company name and summaries for each category.
+* dict: A dictionary containing the company name and summaries for each category.
-Returns an error dictionary if summary generation fails.
+* Returns an error dictionary if summary generation fails.
-Usage:

 # Error Handling
 The API provides clear error messages with appropriate HTTP status codes:

-400 Bad Request:
+## 400 Bad Request:
 Missing or invalid input fields.
 Invalid input format.
 Transcript text exceeding token limits.
-500 Internal Server Error:
+## 500 Internal Server Error:

 Failures in summary generation.
 Unexpected server-side errors.